BadhanGanesh/BJOTPViewController/Sources/BJOTPViewController/BJOTPViewController.docc/Usage.md

 ## Topics
 ### All Properties

-See below for an exhaustive list of all the properties available
+Click below class for an exhaustive list of all the properties and methods available

 - ``BJOTPViewController/BJOTPViewController``